Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Packing your suitcase| ©Vlada Karpovich

 In spring you can experience everything from sunny and pleasant days to rainy and windy days.
 That's why you should pack your luggage thoroughly and be prepared for various scenarios.
-What you should not miss in your suitcase is:
+What you shouldn't leave out of your suitcase:

 • Extra warm clothes for cloudy days and evenings.

-• An umbrella or mackintosh is a must in case you get caught in the rain.
+• An umbrella or mackintosh in case you get caught in the rain.